2019 North Indian Ocean cyclone season: Deep Depression BOB 03

 On August 6, a depression formed over the northwestern Bay of Bengal, with the IMD giving the storm the identifier BOB 03.
 Soon afterward, the system intensified into a deep depression, while approaching the north Odisha coastline.
 On August 7, around 08:00–09:00 UTC, the deep depression made landfall along the north Odisha-West Bengal coastline.
 Early on August 11, it dissipated.

 Heavy rains battered much of Odisha, with accumulations peaking at 382.6 mm in Lanjigarh.
 Flooding across the state killed three people, left two missing, and affected 130,000 others.
 A total of 2,081 homes suffered damage, and 14,332 people required evacuation.

 Very Severe Cyclonic Storm Hikaa

 A depression formed in the Arabian Sea and soon intensified into a cyclonic storm and was named Hikaa.
+(Note: The name Hikaa (Dhivehi: ހިކާ, [hikaː]) was contributed by the Maldives and means "wrasse" in Dhivehi.)
 The system gradually intensified into a severe cyclonic storm and then reached its peak intensity as a very severe cyclonic storm with 85 mph 3-min sustained wind speeds.
 Hikaa weakened due to dry air intrusions and made landfall on Oman as a severe tropical cyclone.
 Hikaa quickly weakened after moving inland and later dissipated.

 One person went missing after his boat sank off Duqm.
 Off the Omani coast, a boat carried 11 Indian fishermen sank due to Cyclone Hikaa.
 As of October 17, six of them were confirmed dead, and the other five remained missing.